alphauslabs/tmpdocs/docs/guides/aws-cost-mods.md

 !!! warning
     Note that Ripple's trueunblended calculation uses a different logic than just referencing the lineitem's usage and cost.
 Be careful when applying modifiers to lineitems that are affected by trueunblended such as parts of AmazonEC2, AmazonRDS, AmazonElastiCache, AmazonES, and AmazonRedShift that are utilizing their respective RIs and/or SPs.

-    If you must include these lineitems, you can only manipulate the `cost` part, not the `usage`.
-In this case, the `cost` variable refers to the final trueunblended cost.

 ## Referencing usage
 In this example, will use a different rate of $0.005.
 Let's modify the description as well by enclosing it with an asterisk `*` so we will know later on what items where modified.